-Timanelar assets Subsequent measurement and gains and isses Financial asset at These assets are subsequently measured at amortised cost using effective interest rate method.
-The amortised cost is amortised cost reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
-Any gain or loss on derecognition is recognised in profit or loss.
-Debt Investment These assets are subsequently measured at fair value through other comprehensive income and using effective interest rate method in recognising interest income.
+These assets are subsequently measured at amortised cost using effective interest rate method.
+The amortised cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and impairment are recognised in profit or These assets are subsequently measured at fair value through other comprehensive income and using effective interest rate method in recognising interest income.
 Changes in fair value are recognized initially in Other Comprehensive Income (OCI).
 When the asset is derecognized or reclassified, changes in fair value previously recognized in OCI and accumulated in equity are reclassified to profit and loss on a basis that always results in an asset measured at FVOCI having the same effect on profit and loss as if it were measured at amortized cost.

+Financial assets at FVTPL

+These assets are subsequently measured at fair value.
+Net gains and losses including any interest or dividend income, are recognized in profit or loss.

+Equity investment at FVOCI

-Financial assets These assets are subsequently measured at fair value.
-Net gains and losses including any interest or dividend income, at FVTPL are recognized in profit or loss.
-Equity These assets are subsequently measured at fair value.
-Dividends are recognised as income in profit or loss unless the investment at dividend clearly represent recovery of part of the cost of the investment.
-Other net gains and losses are recognised in FVOCI OCI and are never reclassified to profit or loss.
+These assets are subsequently measured at fair value.
+Dividends are recognised as income in profit or loss unless the dividend clearly represent recovery of part of the cost of the investment.
+Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.